The local information of difference equations

-Our goal is to relate the local information of a module with that of its Mellin transform, by introducing local Mellin transforms, following \cite{BE} and \cite{A}, where the analogous results are proven for the Fourier transform.
-The Mellin transform comes in essentially three different ``flavors'', according to the points where the focus is on.
-Let $\P^1$ and $\wh\P^1$ denote the compactifications of $\Gm$ and $\A^1$, respectively.
-Then, the first flavor of Mellin transform is goes from $0$ or $\infty$ in $\P^1$ to $\infty\in \wh\P^1$, and it is denoted $\M^{(0,\infty)}$ and $\M^{(\infty,\infty)}$, respectively.
-Further, there are Mellin transforms from $x\in \Gm$ to $\infty$, denoted $\M^{(x,\infty)}$.
-These two where defined and computed by Graham-Squire in his thesis \cite{GS}.
+For every pair of points $p\in \Gm\cup \{0,\infty\}=\P^1_x$ and $q\in \A^1\cup \{\infty\}=\P^1_z$, there is a local Mellin transform $\M^{(p,q)}$ relating the local type of $D$-modules at $p$ with the local type of difference modules at $q$.
+There are four essentially different behaviors depending on whether $p$ and $q$ are points ``at infinity'' (including $p=0$).
+If neither $p$ or $q$ is at infinity, then the local Mellin transform is trivial: it should be the functor between two categories which are $0$ (it can be seen that the local type at finite points has no influence on the local type at finite points, from the fact that all the other local Mellin transforms completely determine the local types).
+If $q=\infty$, then there are two possibilities: either $p\in \Gm$ or $p=0,\infty$.
+Both of these possibilities were defined and computed in \cite{GS}.
 Lastly, there are local Mellin transforms from $0$ or $\infty$ in $\P^1$ to points $p\in \A^1$, which are the focus of the present paper.
 Actually, translation makes all Mellin transforms on the same $\Z$-orbit isomorphic, and consequently we will denote these local Mellin transforms $\Mel$ and $\M^{(\infty,p+\Z)}$.

-Following the analogy with the local Fourier transform, the local Mellin transform $\Mel$ should give an equivalence between nearby cycles of a $D$-module $M$ at $0$ and vanishing cycles of $\M (M)$ at $p+\Z$.
+Following the analogy with the local Fourier transform, the local Mellin transform $\Mel$ should give an equivalence between some nearby cycles of a $D$-module $M$ at $0$ and vanishing cycles of $\M (M)$ at $p+\Z$.
 So first of all we need a notion of vanishing cycles for a difference module.

 \begin{definition} Let $M\in \Hol(\ddA)$ and $p\in \A^1$.
 The \textbf{left (resp. right) vanishing cycles} of $M$ at $p+\Z$ are defined as